Archaversine/Horcrux/README.md

 ```

-## Splitting with Key Horcruxes (Advanced Encryption)
+## Splitting with Lockets (Advanced Encryption)

-To create a horcrux that is compatible with multiple files, A 'key' with the
+To create a horcrux that is compatible with multiple files, A 'locket' with the
 same size as the largest input file is generated.
-After this key is generated,
+After this locket is
-each input file is individually merged with the key.
-If a file is shorter than
+generated, each input file is individually merged with it.
+If a file is shorter
-the key, then the extra bytes of the key are not used for merging (This is the
+than the locket, then the extra bytes of it are not used for merging (This is
-default behavior for merging in general).
+the default behavior for merging in general).
 The output files will each be
-horcruxes that can be merged with the key to recover it's original file.
+horcruxes that can be merged with the locket to recover it's original file.
 Of
-course, both the key and the horcruxes and be split or merged even more.
+course, both the locket and the horcruxes and be split or merged even more.

 ## Command Line Usage

 ```
-usage: horcrux [-h] [-k KEY] [-o [OUTPUT ...]] [-c CHUNK_SIZE] [-p PARTS]
+usage: horcrux [-h] [-L LOCKET] [-o [OUTPUT ...]] [-c CHUNK_SIZE] [-p PARTS]
-               {split,merge,key,compare} [inputs ...]
+               {split,merge,locket,compare} [inputs ...]

 Protect your files by splitting their souls.

 positional arguments:
-  {split,merge,key,compare}
+  {split,merge,locket,compare}
                         Action to perform.
   inputs

 options:
-  -h, --help            show this help message and exit -k KEY, --key KEY     Filename of key horcrux.
+  -h, --help            show this help message and exit -L LOCKET, --locket LOCKET
+                        Filename of locket horcrux.
   -o [OUTPUT ...], --output [OUTPUT ...]
                         Names of output files.
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE